Steve Etches: Other finds

-Other finds by Etches include an exceptionally well-preserved dragonfly wing; the oldest recorded barnacle displaying colour and a new genus of barnacle that has since been found living in the sea around Japan.
-A Jurassic species of ray, Kimmerobatis etchesi and a deep diving ichthyosaur Thalassodraco etchesi was named in his honour.
-These specimens can all be seen in The Etches Collection museum.
+Other finds by Etches include an exceptionally well-preserved dragonfly wing, the oldest recorded barnacle displaying colour, and a new genus of barnacle that has since been found living in the sea around Japan.
+A Jurassic species of ray, Kimmerobatis etchesi, and a deep diving ichthyosaur, Thalassodraco etchesi, were named in his honour.
+These specimens can all be seen in The Etches Collection museum in Kimmeridge.